Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 A woman stretching outdoors

-You should stretch for about five minutes each time before and after a workout.
+You should stretch for at least five minutes before and after a workout.

 It’s also important to note that you don’t want to hold static stretches for too long.